 Learn how Carta Tax Advisory makes it easier than ever for companies and employees to understand QSBS status—and take advantage of potential tax savings.

 Seamless QSBS status evaluation: How it works on Carta

 As part of the 409A valuation process, Carta’s valuations analysts will do a preliminary review of your latest information to determine whether certain shares of your company may qualify for QSBS treatment.
 Then, we automatically send notifications to potentially eligible stockholders and equity administrators via email and dashboard alerts.

 - Equity administrators are informed if their company may meet the necessary requirements to be a qualified small business.

 - Shareholders are informed when their shares may be eligible for QSBS status.
-If a shareholder has multiple equity grants on Carta, we’ll show you which ones may be eligible for the QSBS tax exclusion.
+If a shareholder has multiple equity grants on Carta, we’ll show which ones may be eligible for the QSBS tax exclusion.

 Why does QSBS eligibility matter?